HannimalCrackers/DHUM_73000/assignment2-mfp.md

 This quantified self research was an excellent opportunity to exercise Tableau skills.
 In the course of completing this assignment I cleaned data, created a supplemental data source and joined it to my primary source, created a date range calculation filter with visible dynamic date selectors, created calculations to convert grams to calories, edited titles to be more descriptive, employed dual-axes and both synchronized and unsynchronized axes, and created aliases for certain dimensions.
 My favorite learning was a trick for getting the line chart nodes to line up with the center of the bar chart bars, instead of the left edge.

-This was also an opportunity to exercise introspection and examine my behaviors versus outcomes.
-I look forward to quantifying more of myself and digging into that data.
+This was also an excellent opportunity to exercise introspection and examine my behaviors versus outcomes.
+I look forward to quantifying more of myself and digging into that data too.

   &nbsp; &nbsp; &nbsp; &nbsp;